Submersible Sump Pumps

 If your sump pump pit contains any solids, you'll want to go with a submersible pump instead.
 Likewise, if the operating noise of your sump pump is a concern, choose a submersible pump instead.

-Primary Sump Pump Buyer's Guide - Find out How to Pick the Perfect Primary Sump Pump.
+Primary Sump Pump Buyer's Guide: 2 Types to Know - Find out How to Pick the Perfect Primary Sump Pump.
 Our sump pump how-to library can help you pick the perfect backup sump pump, primary sump pump or sump pump accessory.